The Court House

-The Court House is a historic Jacobean-style building located on Calf Lane in the town of Chipping Campden, Gloucestershire, England.
-The building dates back to the 17th century and is known for its distinctive architecture and historical significance.
+The Court House is a historic Jacobean building located on Calf Lane in the town of Chipping Campden, Gloucestershire, England.
+The building dates back to the 17th century.
 It is a Grade II* listed building under the UK's statutory designation system for historically significant structures.
+The Court House is most likely a conversion of a stable block after Old Campden Manor was destroyed in 1645 during the English Civil War, when it was burned down in order to prevent it falling into the hands of Parliamentary forces.